PySimpleGUI/PySimpleGUI/readme.md

 # WxPython Version

- [PySimpleGUIWx GitHub site](https://github.com/MikeTheWatchGuy/PySimpleGUI/tree/master/PySimpleGUIQt).  **There is a separate Readme file for the Qt version** that you'll find there.
+ [PySimpleGUIWx GitHub site](https://github.com/PySimpleGUI/PySimpleGUI/tree/master/PySimpleGUIWx).  **There is a separate Readme file for the WxPython version**.

 Started in late December 2018 PySimpleGUIWx started with the SystemTray Icon feature.
 This enabled the package to have one fully functioning feature that can be used along with tkinter to provide a complete program.
 The System Tray feature is complete and working very well.

 The Windowing code is coming together with Reads now operational which means Popups work.
 The elements are getting completed on a regular basis.
 3 more were just checked in.
 At least 1 new element is getting completed a week.

-# Web Version
+# Web Version (Remi)

+ [PySimpleGUIWeb GitHub site](https://github.com/PySimpleGUI/PySimpleGUI/tree/master/PySimpleGUIWeb).  **There is a separate Readme file for the Web version**.

 New for 2019, PySimpleGUIWeb.
 This is an exciting development!
 PySimpleGUI in your Web Browser!

 The underlying framework supplying the web capability is the Python package Remi.  https://github.com/dddomodossola/remi  Remi provides the widgets as well as a web server for you to connect to.
 It's an exiting new platform to be running on and has temporarily bumped the WxPython port from the highest priority.
 PySimpleGUIWeb is the current high priority project.

-Read on and you'll understand even more why this is an important project.
+Read on and you'll understand even more why this is an important project...

 # repl.it Version